“In breeding season I once had a dream in which I looked up and saw that the male goats mating with the flock were streaked, speckled or spotted.”

 Finally, ongoing dialogues with God cannot be overstated.
 If your vision or dream has come from Him, He is the one with the strategy to accomplish it.
 Jacob had ongoing encounters with God all through the process leading up to his dream’s fulfillment.

-Hold daily conversations with God discussing the details and waiting on His instructions to develop an action plan to fulfill your dream.
+Hold daily conversations with God discussing the details and waiting on His instructions to develop an action plan to fulfill dream He’s given you.
 I recommend you have a notebook with you for the many things He will download…many times your heart and mind will be absolutely filled with God and His ideas after a good session with Him.

 God is all about developing character and deeper thinking in your times together.
 You are much more important to Him than any dream.
-The outcome of all you accomplish in this life should always make you a much bigger person on the inside than you are on the outside.
-This is consistent with God’s the big picture of Kingdom business, of sociatal transformation and World Redemption.
+The outcome of all you accomplish in this life should always make you like Jesus, a much bigger person on the inside than you are on the outside.
+This is consistent with God’s big picture of conducting Kingdom business, for sociatal transformation and World Redemption.

 - Originally written 08/19/2015